 those who have had to bury a murdered child,

-former members of a misogynistic religious cult,
+former members of a religious cult based on misogyny,

 children born with Cornelia de Lange Syndrome,

 and anyone who was falsely accused of a crime.

 Joyce A Lefler is a true crime survivor and the author of